HampSwe/Hanga-gubbe-spel/README.md

 ---

-This game was used as an example project in a Python course that I organized for kids.
+This game was used as an example project in a Python course that I organized.